dpguthrie/dbtc/docs/index.md

 This library acts as a convenient interface to two different APIs that dbt Cloud offers:

-- Cloud API:  This is a REST API that exposes endpoints that allow users to programatically create, read, update, and delete resources within their dbt Cloud Account.
+- **Cloud API**:  This is a REST API that exposes endpoints that allow users to programatically create, read, update, and delete resources within their dbt Cloud Account.
-- Metadata API:  This is a GraphQL API that exposes metadata generated from a job run within dbt Cloud.
+- **Metadata API**:  This is a GraphQL API that exposes metadata generated from a job run within dbt Cloud.

 ## Requirements